Can You Camp in a State Park?

 3) Group Camping

 State parks often have designated sites specifically designed for larger groups.
 These areas may have multiple picnic tables, large fire pits, or even covered shelters.
-These group sites are perfect for family reunions, scout groups, or friends who love to camp together.
+These sites are perfect for family reunions, scout groups, or friends who love to camp together.

 4) Cabin Rentals